tisuela/CourseCake/README.md

 ## UC Irvine -- Zot your courses easier and responsibly
 CourseCake was inspired to make it easier to develop tools like AntPlanner and Antscoper.

-To avoid congesting UCI's WebSoc, all queries are directed to a local database, not WebSoc.
-We scrape the latest data for you!
+All of the latest scraped data is stored in a local database, which avoids congesting WebSoc and does not

 Also, UCI's WebSoc is kinda... ugly.
 With the course information, I plan to make something useful.
 Idk what that is yet lol